 This should be your ultimate goal with your marketing and website design today.
 Later, as camp starts, your social media work and website can be about how much fun everyone is having but at this stage when parents are registering their kids for summer camps your objective with your marketing (aka social media) and website is to get them registered.

 There are a number of ways to do it.
-The absolute worst one is to ask them to fill out paper forms and send them in.
+The absolute worst one is to ask them to fill out paper enrollment forms and send them in.

 The second worst is asking them to email you and the third worst is having a registration software that makes them run away screaming.